A story of hardtek, hallucinations, riding with a flat and half-naked cyclist

 Giving makes everybody happy and you lighter.

-100 km remaining, and I completely run out of water.
+100 km remaining, and I had completely run out of water.
 My body hadn’t been sweating for 30 minutes and there were no more petrol stations.
-How could I have taken liquids?!
+How could consume some liquids?!
 Eureka!
 I hitchhiked while I was cycling, hoping for someone to stop and help.
 After a little while, luckily, one car stopped.
 I wanted to scream with joy.
 A classy and kind man got out the car.
 He was pretty surprised: he was standing in front of a half-naked cyclist, in the desert, at night.
 He gifted me with a 1 litre bottle of water and he became my personal angel.
 I thanked him a million times, I ate and drank and I could see the light at the end of the tunnel.
 1000km done, 50 to finish.
 I felt I could do it!

 Keep riding Shut up rim!